.450 Nitro Express: World War I service

 In 1914 and early 1915, German snipers were engaging British Army positions with impunity from behind steel plates that were impervious to .303 British ball ammunition.
 In an attempt to counter this threat, the British War Office purchased 62 large-bore sporting rifles from British rifle makers, including 47 of .450 caliber rifles, which were issued to regiments, some British officers also supplied their own.

 On one notable occasion, Richard "Dickie" Cooper brought down three Albatros D.III fighters from Ernst Udet's squadron, Jagdstaffel 15, with his Holland & Holland .450 Nitro Express big-game double rifle.
 Cooper is recorded as saying: "I aimed well ahead of the leader.
 He came down like a pheasant, as did the one that followed, and I had time to reload and fire again at the third before he passed over - he also crashed."

 Users

 Prominent users of the .450 Nitro Express include Agnes Herbert, Arthur H. Neumann, Major Chauncey H. Stigand and Denys Finch Hatton; the latter had a gunsmith rebarrel his .475 No 2 Nitro Express Lancaster double rifle into .450 Nitro Express as it was easier to find ammunition.

+Famous Ivory Hunter and Game Ranger, Ian Nyschens used a 450 NE 3 1/4” after losing his 450 No.2 3 1/2” in the Zambezi River when his canoe capsized.
+His 450 NE was given to him by D.C.
+Lilford.
+Nyschens finished his career in the Rhodesian Game Department with this rifle.
+Nyschens’s exploits are described in his book Months of Sun.